 - (C) Show that a characteristic not disclosed in the reference is inherent.

-See paragraphs I-III below for more explanation of each circumstance.
+See subsections I-III below for more explanation of each circumstance.

 I. TO PROVE REFERENCE CONTAINS AN “ENABLED DISCLOSURE”